edmocosta/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 statements contains a reference to the datapoints via the `datapoint` Path prefix, the group of statements cannot be parsed.

-The solution is to separate the statements into separate groups:
+The solution is to separate the statements into different groups:

 ```yaml
 metric_statements: